 Based on iPay88’s online payment and transactional data, Malaysian consumerism trends in the first quarter of the 2017 are as follows:

 - No waning of interest in online purchases despite sluggish economy.

 - Spending trends at MarketPlaces have not slowed down but instead there was a volume growth of 293 per cent.
 MarketPlaces shoppers are more likely to purchase online games, general ticketing, fashion and apparel.
-People are spending more online while the type of goods purchased online remains unchanged.

 - Amongst the popular purchases include apparel & footwear; accessories & jewel-lery; electronics and sports equipment and respectively, their volumes recorded were RM25.3 million; 1.7 million; RM5.1 million and RM3.3 million.